sortsofecon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate at lnstitut Químic de Sarrià, Universitat Ramon Llull.
+I am a PhD candidate at IQS School of Management, Universitat Ramon Llull.
 I was born in Shanghai and moved to Europe since 2016.
 I am now working on a MSCA-funded project with a focus on examining development traps in China.
 My current research agenda gazes at migration, human capital, capabilities approach and well-being.
 Beyond research, I love writing novels and travel.
 Cruising around the world and pushing the frontiers of knowledge are the coolest things in my life.
 Big pleasure to meet you here!